apache/nuttx/configs/stm3210e-eval/README.txt

 ====

 The STM3210E-EVAL board has four LEDs labeled LD1, LD2, LD3 and LD4 on the
-board.
-Usage of these LEDs is defined in include/board.h and src/up_leds.c.
+board..
+These LEDs are not used by the board port unless CONFIG_ARCH_LEDS is defined.
+In that case, the usage by the board port is defined in include/board.h and src/up_leds.c.
+The LEDs are used to encode OS-related\
-They are encoded as follows:
+events as follows:

 	SYMBOL				Meaning					LED1*	LED2	LED3	LED4
 	-------------------	-----------------------	-------	-------	-------	------